 2010: Homeless Shelter – Opened in Laguna Canyon.
 Churches and groups donate meals.

 2012: Marine Reserve (Blue Belt) – Legislation extends reserve from Irvine Cove to Treasure Island Beach.
 Essentially Laguna Beach is surrounded on land and sea with green and blue belt preserves.
 There are three miles of Crystal Cove State Park to the north with Salt Creek Beach and its watershed to the south.
 Few cities in the world are so protected, as if it were a beautiful pearl protected in a shell.

 2012: Mayor Kelly Boyd – Kelly Boyd became mayor.
 He was the great grandchild (through Marie Thurston) of Laguna’s first settlers, George and Sarah Thurston.
-We now have come full circle.

 Now: Over 300,000 visitors now see the world famous Pageant of the Masters each year.
 More than five million people visit Laguna each year.
-There is seven miles of coastline, with 20 unique coves and beaches.
+There are seven miles of coastline, with 20 unique coves and beaches.

 2014 Population – 24,300

 - Laguna Beach of Early Days, Joseph S. Thurston, 1947